google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Bible Study Online

-Sure Egypt had seemed to do well on their own when it came to their first twelve family dynasties - for all was going well with the Egyptian kingdom.
-Also know that during this period the Egyptians twelfth family dynasty represented their greatest era as a kingdom.
+Sure, Egypt had seemed to do well on its own when it came to its first twelve family dynasties, for all was going well with the Egyptian kingdom.
+Also, know that during this period, the Egyptians' twelfth family dynasty represented their greatest era as a kingdom.
 But after their twelfth family dynasty had ended, their thirteenth and fourteenth dynasties weren't as successful.

 Bible Study Online